nconantj/toolkit-for-ynab/src/extension/features/budget/financial-independence/readme.txt

+The concept behind FI is very similar to Days of Buffering, with a couple key differences:
+1) The annual spending is not more than a certain percentage of the sum of all monetary assets.
+This is generally 4%.
+2) The DoB of FI is effectively "Until you die."

+Basically, one could stop working forever if they reach their FI number.

 The goals of this feature (in no particular order):

 - Provide a new left tab for FI exploration.
 Page one will show all the numbers available to display and graphs of these numbers over time on a monthly basis.